bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `/[Jj]ava([Ss]cript)?(?=\:)/`

-matches the word "JavaScript" in "JavaScript: The DefinitiveGuide"
+matches the word “JavaScript” in “JavaScript: The DefinitiveGuide”

-does not match "Java" in "Java in a Nutshell"
+does not match “Java” in “Java in a Nutshell”

 If you instead introduce an assertion with `(?!`, it is a negative lookahead assertion.